inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/enduser-monitoring/eum-server-configuration.md

 ```

 #### InfluxDB
-By default, the InfluxDB exporter is enabled, but it is not active since the url-property is not set.
-The property can be set via `inspectit-eum-server.exporters.metrics.influx.url`.
+By default, the InfluxDB exporter is enabled, but it is not active since the `endpoint`-property is not set.
+The property can be set via `inspectit-eum-server.exporters.metrics.influx.endpoint`.

 The following configuration snippet makes the InfluxDB Exporter send every 15 seconds metrics to an InfluxDB available under `localhost:8086` to the database `inspectit`:
 ```YAML